github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The second value ``Request`` is the name of the type that the field is associated with.
 - The third value ``True`` is a flag that indicates whether or not the sink also applies to subtypes.
 For fields this means when the field is accessed as a promoted field in another type.
 - The fourth value ``Body`` is the field name.
-- The fifth value ``""`` is blank since it is a field access and field accesses do not have method signatures in Go.
+- The fifth value ``""`` is the input type signature.
+For Go it should always be an empty string.
+It is needed for other languages where multiple functions may have the same name and they need to be distinguished by the number and types of the arguments.

 The sixth value should be left empty and is out of scope for this documentation.
 The remaining values are used to define the ``access path``, the ``kind``, and the ``provenance`` (origin) of the source.